jdelfes/nrf24le1_flasher/README.md

 Dependencies
 ------------

-The only dependency is libftdi1 and libusb-1.0.
+The only dependency is libftdi and libusb.
+If you are using debian distro or some alternative like ubuntu, don't forget to install -dev packages.

 Usage